Zainul3003/Dime-a-dozen/README.md

-### :rocket: Project: 5 & DIME
+### :rocket: Project: Dime-a-Dozen
-    5 & DIME is a webapp developed for connecting local shops to their regular customers by online mode and thus also maintaining social distancing, here shops can ask for donation if they really need some funding, shops can also put up advertisements for offers.
+    Dime-a-Dozen is a webapp developed for connecting local shops to their regular customers by online mode and thus also maintaining social distancing, here shops can ask for donation if they really need some funding, shops can also put up advertisements for offers.
 ### :dart: Final prototye of project: